7 Critical Skills Leaders Need for Successful Management of Change

 To understand change management processes, consider establishing the “ground rules” and adapt as you go along with an agile mindset.

-• Define what remains unchanged despite the transformation.
-It would likely be your mission, vision, or values.
+• Identify what stays the same through change, such as your mission, vision, or values.

-• Acknowledge that internal structures and key performance indicators can change, even if they have been there for a long time.
+• Recognize that internal structures and key performance indicators can evolve, even longstanding ones.

-• Involve people in improving workflows or organizational processes
+• Engage people in refining workflows or organizational processes.

 2. Engage and Communicate Effectively

-Effective communication between managers and employees can help smoothen the process of change.
+Effective communication between managers and employees can smoothen the process of change.
 Likewise, poor communication can cause confusion and resentment.
-Encourage direct dialogue before a change occurs.
-This way, you can answer questions before any backlash from employees.
-An unpredicted response could slow other changes in progress.
+Being direct and transparent helps.

 3. Lower Resistance To Change by Being Transparent